infinitescroll/streams-cli-exploratory/README.md

 1. boot up
 2. get a list of all streams (in reality, only getting all _public_ streams, or private streams that have granted access to this app)
 3. register a [Listener](https://godoc.org/github.com/textileio/go-threads/api/client#Client.Listen) on each of the streams to know when changes to the streams Resource and Deal collections occur
 4. When a new resource gets added, the consumer application factors that in to its own backend.
 In our case, this might register a webhook or event polling mechanism to the resource.
+It might populate the elastic search database with new or updated data.
-5. When a new deal gets created, show some informative graphics in the UI.
+5. When a new deal gets created, the consumer application factors that in to its own backend.
+This might populate elastic with a new `cid` representing a deal hash alongside some data in elastic search.
+6. The elastic search backend could expose its own API, so that front-end clients can query the elastic instance.
+7. The consumer application's web app could read data from the elastic search API, and write data via the streams-api.

 QUESTION: How does this app gain access to each stream-owner's resource tokens?